- Set up the environment

 - You can use

-mysqldumpon a replication slave to avoid locking the live database.
+mysqldumpon a read-only replica to avoid locking the live database.

 - When you reimport a SQL dump file the database will have to recreate your indexes which may take a significant amount of time.
 The